Skip to content Skip to footer

 Turning measurement into action

 While measuring KPIs is a necessary step in building engagement, actually creating reader journeys based on this information is what leads to increased loyalty, conversion rates, and ultimately, revenue.
-For additional and strategies for moving visitors along the engagement funnel towards , we've enlisted the help of Poool, the dynamic solution for , to share insights on the role of audience and soft conversions in this process.
+For additional data and strategies for moving visitors along the engagement funnel towards , we've enlisted the help of Poool, the dynamic paywall solution for , to share insights on the role of audience and soft conversions in this process.

 Audience segmentation